ethanjperez/rda/README.md

 It will also tune the softamx temperature of FastText models automatically (via grid search, choosing the best tmeperature based on validation loss).
 The above will choose hyperparameters using FastText's autotune functionality and then use the chosen hyperparameters from the first random seed to train four additional models using different random seeds (for model training and data orderings for online/prequential coding).

-Here is how you can train the tranformer-based models that we trained for our e-SNLI experiments (runs on 1 GPU):
+Here is how you can train the transformer-based models that we trained for our e-SNLI experiments (runs on 1 GPU, required ~30GB CPU memory max):
 ```bash
 FOL=-1  # floating-point optimization level ("-1" for fp32, "2" for fp16 via apex)
 cd $BASE_DIR/transformers